 Per court documents obtained by NBC, Jonas officially filed in Miami Dade County, where the couple recently sold the house they bought a year before.
 In the petition, Jonas called their marriage “irretrievably broken” and requested shared custody, indicating that he plans to abide by the prenuptial agreement they both signed in 2019.

-In the weeks since news of Turner and Jonas’s divorce broke, a messy back-and-forth about the end of their relationship has played out in tabloids.
-A steady stream of anonymous sources accused Turner of partying too much — a narrative that clashes with older statements the couple has made about her being a homebody — and saddling Jonas with all the parenting responsibilities.
-(TMZ’s initial report noted that Jonas has been touring with his one- and three-year-old daughters in tow, suggesting Turner isn’t holding up her end of the childcare bargain when, actually, she’s been filming in the UK.)
-One deeply weird rumor alleges that the final straw for their divorce was when Jonas caught her on a Ring camera doing something sinister yet unspecified.
+In the weeks following news of Turner and Jonas’s divorce broke, a messy back-and-forth about the end of their relationship played out in tabloids.
+A steady stream of anonymous sources accused Turner of partying too much — a narrative that clashed with older statements the couple has made about her being a homebody — and saddling Jonas with all the parenting responsibilities.
+(TMZ’s initial report noted that Jonas had been touring with his one- and three-year-old daughters in tow, suggesting Turner isn’t holding up her end of the childcare bargain when, actually, she’d been filming in the U.K.) One deeply weird rumor alleged that the final straw for their divorce was when Jonas caught her on a Ring camera doing something sinister yet unspecified.

 As the initial wave of suspiciously pro-Jonas speculation met criticism for its overtones of sexism and mom-shaming, other sources countered that he pressured his wife into attending events while she was struggling after the birth of their second child.
-People also reports that the couple settled on the current childcare arrangement together.
-“It’s just been easier because she’s been working for the kids to be with him,” their source explains.
+People also reported that the couple had settled on their childcare arrangement together.
+“It’s just been easier because she’s been working for the kids to be with him,” their source explained.
 “There’s some more support at home and on the road with his family.
 It’s something they both agreed was best.”

-Turner also alleged that the marriage’s “breakdown … happened very suddenly,” and that she “found out through the media” that her husband had filed for divorce.
-She called his statement in the divorce document that the children had been living in Miami for the past six months “incorrect.”
+In her September 21 filing, Turner also alleged that the marriage’s “breakdown … happened very suddenly,” and that she “found out through the media” that her husband had filed for divorce.
+She called his claim the children had been living in Miami for the past six months “incorrect.”
 After that point, her petition indicates, the couple still planned to send their kids back to England with Turner.
-Now, she claims, Jonas is withholding their passports and reneging on their deal.
-She’s suing him under a group of child-abduction laws included in the Hague Convention treaty, which the U.S. and the U.K. both signed.
+She alleged that Jonas was withholding their passports and reneging on their deal.
+She sued him under a group of child-abduction laws included in the Hague Convention treaty, which the U.S. and the U.K. both signed.

-In response to Turner’s petition, Jonas told outlets through a representative that “the children were not abducted,” instead accusing Turner of abandoning the “amicable co-parenting setup” they’d arranged and using these laws as an attempt to move their divorce proceedings to the U.K. Jonas insisted Turner was “aware” he was planning to file for divorce and denied his involvement in any “disparaging” statements made about Turner in the wake of the filing.
+In response to Turner’s September 21 petition, Jonas told outlets through a representative that “the children were not abducted,” instead accusing Turner of abandoning the “amicable co-parenting setup” they’d arranged and using these laws as an attempt to move their divorce proceedings to the U.K. (In the late-September filings, Turner pushed for the case to be dismissed altogether, arguing that she and Jonas are no longer full-time Miami residents and that the city’s court should therefore not have jurisdiction over their divorce.)
+Jonas insisted Turner was “aware” he was planning to file for divorce and denied involvement in any “disparaging” statements made about Turner in the wake of the filing.
 In his telling, he was pushing for a joint custody agreement that would see their children traveling between the U.S. and the U.K. when Turner suddenly decided she wanted to bring them to England permanently and immediately — which, per “Page Six,” would violate their Miami divorce filing.
 Jonas took issue with the petition’s use of “abduction,” calling the word “misleading” and “a serious abuse of the legal system.”

 This article has been updated.